Viperfang/FredMin/README.md

 Download Stable:
 https://raw.githubusercontent.com/sn0wlink/FredMin/master/FredMin-1.0.zip

-A super small and lightweight Server Administration Tool small enough to fit on a floppy disk.
+A super small and lightweight Server Administration Too.
-Weighing in at under 50kb including images, this powerful little beast will happily sit on the most restricted servers on the cloud.
+This powerful little beast will happily sit on the most restricted servers in-house, or on the cloud.

 *Just remember to put it in a password protected folder.